-A description of risks affecting Aecon and its business appears under the heading "Risk Factors" located on pages 32 to 52 of the 2022 MD&A, which pages are incorporated by reference herein.
+A description of risks affecting Aecon and its business appears in Section 13 - "Risk Factors" in the 2023 MD&A, which is incorporated by reference herein.
 See the heading "Special Note Regarding Forward-Looking Statements" for a further discussion of risks associated with forward-looking statements.